- Review Process

 - A project of

 Did you know the seafood industry is an expansive business that touches upon many corners of human life?
 In this resource, you will find seven lessons.
-In each of the lessons are discussions and activities, all having one ultimate objective; to educate, equip and empower students to be stewards for sustainable seafood choices.
+Each of the lessons includes discussions and activities, all having one ultimate objective; to educate, equip and empower students to be stewards for sustainable seafood choices.

 Lesson 1- Students will be able to: